john-fiore/john-fiore/README.md

 # Hi

-I am a 16-year-old programmer and game designer with a passion for developing horror games and useful (or random) desktop apps.
+My name is John, and I am a 16-year-old programmer and game designer with a passion for developing games and desktop apps.
 I have been programming and developing games since the age of 12.

-The game engine I typically use for my games is Unity, but I aspire to create my own one day.
-I also have extensive experience with [Godot](https://github.com/godotengine/godot).

-When developing apps, my language of choice is typically Java or Python.
-I would, however, like to use C# for an app one day, and not only use it for Unity.

-Besides releasing a few GOOD games, my ultimate goal is to learn C++, as it is good for app & engine/game development - and also since I already have basic knowledge on C.
+I strive to create horror games that are *actually* scary, regular games that are fun & entertaining, and apps that are truly useful, or even random.

+As of recently, I have switched to Unreal Engine for game development, but previously used the Unity Engine, which I have years of experience with, as well as engines like [Godot](https://github.com/godotengine/godot), Construct 3, and Blitz3D.

+When it comes to programming, I primarily use Python or Java, but it depends on the nature and "heftiness" of the app.
+However, I do have experience with C#, C, C++, the three webdev languages (HTML, CSS, & JavaScript), and a bit of BASIC.
+I also have VERY MINOR experience with x86 Assembly, but I am not great at it and do not use it often.

+__My main goals for this career are:__
+- Learn more of C++<sup>1</sup> and C
+- Release at least a few *good* games
+- Bring someone joy with one of my projects

+<sup>1</sup>I absolutely *despise* C++, but I am willing to learn it for future projects.

 Thanks for reading\
 bye